Snitkin-Lab-Umich/pubQCD/README.md

 ### Summary

-As part of the SOP in the [Snitkin lab](https://thesnitkinlab.com/index.php), this pipeline should be run on raw sequencing data (separate pipeline for assemblies coming soon!) as soon as the data is downloaded from a public database.
+As part of the SOP in the [Snitkin lab](https://thesnitkinlab.com/index.php), this pipeline should be run on paired ends reads as soon as the data is downloaded from a public database.

 In short, it performs the following steps: